Being in debt can be stressful and expensive – and can affect your mental health as much as it does your wallet.

 Do you have Sky TV or other cable services you could live without?

 We’re not saying you have to live like a pauper, but you’ve got to be realistic about what you’re spending your money on.
-Without cutting down on your spending, the chances of paying off your loans anytime soon becomes fairly remote.
+Without cutting down on your spending, the chances of paying off your loans anytime soon become fairly remote.

 5. Shopping for Essentials